-Sales Training: It might be a bit creepy to use AR during a real sales call!
+Leadership Training: It might be a bit creepy to use AR during a conversation with a real person!
 Since AR is visual, it would be of no help with decision-making during a conversation.
-Voice-enabled augmented intelligence may someday help with conversations; for now, it’s limited to tasked-based augmentation, where interpretation of emotion and creativity are not needed.
+Voice-enabled augmented intelligence may someday help with conversations; for now, it’s limited to tasked-based augmentation, where creativity and interpretation of emotion are not needed.

 Benefits of AR Technology for Learning: AR is a great fit for just-in-time training, in a specific location, where assessment of the physical environment or equipment is critical to the learning gap.

-Sales Training: Modern game technology can place a learner in realistic situations where they can engage with conversational virtual humans, powered by software.
-Trainees experience optimal and not so optimal decisions, and receive expert virtual coaching, while their organization receives analytics on learner performance.
-This same approach could be used to train in other areas of situational decision-making, such as leadership training or employee management.
+Leadership Training: Modern game technology can place a learner in realistic interpersonal situations where they can engage in conversation with virtual humans.
+Trainees make optimal (and not so optimal) decisions, experience best-practice soft skills, and receive expert virtual coaching, while your organization receives analytics on learner performance.
+This same approach could be used for training in other areas of situational decision-making, such as sales training or employee management.
 Choosing a web-based platform can provide a cost-effective way to enable rapid deployment at scale, on any modern device.

 Final Thoughts on Applying Immersive Learning Technologies to Training

 There are many immersive learning technology options available for training today.
-We touched on just a few examples.
+We touched on several examples.
 They are all engaging and exciting!
-In a practical sense, each has its strengths and if the learning objectives match the technology’s strength, it can be highly effective with a great ROI.
+In a practical sense, each technology has its strengths, and if your learning objectives match those strengths, it can be a highly effective solution, with a great ROI.

-Hopefully, this exercise provided a framework to help you evaluate what immersive learning technology is best to meet your learning objectives and wow your audiences.
+Hopefully, this post provided a framework to help you evaluate which immersive learning technology is best to meet the learning objectives of your training, and wow your audiences.